 The beginnings of the Border Collie can be traced back to the Roman Empire.
-When the empire fell, vikings took their shot at invading Britain.
+When the empire fell, the vikings took their shot at invading Britain.
 They were often accompanied by small and agile spitz-type dogs that could herd and work.

 The Border Collie’s work ethic makes them the most trainable dogs in the world.
 In fact, they’re the most intelligent dog breed in terms of obedience and working IQ.
 However, they do require plenty of mental stimulation and exercise daily.

 - The Border Collie is the smartest dog breed when it comes to obedience and work intelligence.